tomedegroot/study-material/linuxEssentialsCertification/creatingUsersAndGroups.md

   6. `w` -> warning prior to password expiration

 `usermod [OPTIONS] USERNAME` -> manage existing users
+  1. `-a` -> add user to a group.
+Example: `usermod -a -G accounting tony`.
+Remember, after a user is added to a group, the user must [logout and login again](http://stackoverflow.com/questions/5054888/linux-why-cant-i-write-even-though-i-have-group-permissions)
-  1. `-c` -> modify password's file comment on the user (usually the user's real name)
+  2. `-c` -> modify password's file (*/etc/passwd*) comment on the user (usually the user's real name)
-  2. Multiple options the same as in `useradd`
+  3. Multiple options the same as in `useradd`

 `userdel USERNAME` -> deletes a user, **but** not the user's home dir
   1. `-r` -> deletes the home dir and mail spool of the user with it

+##Group Commands##

+Makes life as an administrator easier.
+If multiple users want to access the same files on a system, we can make that easier by using groups.
+We then only have to manage the group rights.

+*/etc/group* -> defines the groups.
+In this file, you can delete a user from a group.
+*/etc/gshadow* -> shadow file for the groups ([info on passwords for groups](http://meinit.nl/a-group-password-in-linux))

+1. `groupadd [OPTION] GROUPNAME`
+  1. `-g` -> specify group ID
+  2. `-p` -> specify password for a group
+  3. `-r` -> create system group
+2. `groupmod [OPTION] GROUPNAME`
+3. `groupdel GROUPNAME` -> delete a group